Michael Huff: 2010 season

-Huff opened the 2010 season as the Raiders starting free safety, still playing next to Tyvon Branch.
-The 2010 season would be the Raiders best season at 8-8 since losing Super Bowl XXXVII to the Tampa Bay Buccaneers in the 2002 NFL season.
-For the second straight year, Huff finished with 3 interceptions, along with career highs in almost every defensive category on his way to his first All-Pro section, he was selected as a 2nd team All-Pro.
+Huff opened the 2010 season as the Raiders' starting free safety, still playing next to Tyvon Branch.
+The 2010 season would be the Raiders' best season (at 8-8) since losing Super Bowl XXXVII to the Tampa Bay Buccaneers.
+For the second straight year, Huff finished with 3 interceptions, along with career highs in almost every defensive category.
+His efforts led to his only All-Pro section, where he was selected as a 2nd team All-Pro.
+He was also 1st Team All Pro according to Pro Football Focus.
 Huff finished the season with 94 tackles, 4 sacks, 3 forced fumbles, and 3 interceptions.

 2011 season

-On opening day of the 2011 NFL season, he was still the starting free safety playing next to Tyvon Branch in a win over the Denver Broncos.
+On opening day of the 2011 NFL season, he remained the starting free safety, playing next to Tyvon Branch, in a win over the Denver Broncos.

-On October 9, 2011 against the Houston Texans, Huff intercepted his first pass of the year in the endzone with no time remaining to ensure victory for the Raiders.
-This was one day after the passing of the Raiders long-time owner Al Davis.
-On the play the raiders defense only had 10 men on the field.
+On October 9, 2011, against the Houston Texans, Huff intercepted his first pass of the year in the endzone with no time remaining to ensure victory for the Raiders.
+This was one day after the passing of Raiders' long-time owner Al Davis.
+On the play, the Raiders' defense only had 10 men on the field.
 Huff said that Davis “had his hand on that ball.”

 2012 season

-Huff once again started the 2012 season at free safety for the Raiders.
-However, injuries to starting cornerbacks Ron Bartell and Shawntae Spencer forced the team to move Huff to cornerback before Oakland's week 3 victory against the Pittsburgh Steelers.
+Huff remained starter for the 2012 season at free safety for the Raiders.
+However, injuries to starting cornerbacks Ron Bartell and Shawntae Spencer forced the team to move Huff to cornerback before Oakland's Week 3 victory against the Pittsburgh Steelers.

 Huff was cut by the Oakland Raiders on March 12, 2013.

 Baltimore Ravens

-2013 season

-On March 27, 2013 Huff agreed to terms with the Baltimore Ravens on a three-year deal worth $6 million.
+On March 27, 2013, Huff agreed to terms with the Baltimore Ravens on a three-year deal worth $6 million.

-On October 30, 2013 Huff was released by the Baltimore Ravens.
+On October 30, Huff was released by the Baltimore Ravens.

 Denver Broncos

-On November 19, 2013 Huff was signed by the Denver Broncos.
+On November 19, 2013, Huff was signed by the Denver Broncos.
+He started his first game on the roster, but then saw only limited action in 9 other regular season games and 2 playoff games.
+He went to the Super Bowl with the Broncos, but never saw any playing time in their 43–8 loss to the Seattle Seahawks.
+It was Huff's final game before retirement.
+He finished the season as a free agent, and was not signed in the off-season.